1) Never Start your SoP with:

 (My interest in East Asian culture was ignited by my high school Japanese language class.
 The class was challenging because I was unfamiliar with the Japanese language or culture.
 As a way to deal with the difficult writing, grammar, and speech structure, I sought out a Japanese pen pal to exchange emails and parcels with.
 This friendship led to my first visit to Japan.
 Traveling to Japan helped me in envisioning my long-term goal of becoming a global ambassador.
 Since then I have pursued a career path in East Asia studies.
 My current goal is to become an Assistant Language Teacher in the Jet Program based on my experiences from tutoring and studying abroad.)
 With this position, I can fuel my understanding of the Japanese culture and language while giving back to the community through English teaching and seeking my professional goals.

-5) No introduction is perfect
+5) No Intro is perfect

 Sam